-Despite the challenges of a COVID world Palm Beach Modern Auctions’ mavericks Rico Baca and Wade Terwilliger have made bringing celebrated 20th-century art and design to auction for their international clientele a virtual art form.
+Despite the challenges of COVID Palm Beach Modern Auctions’ mavericks Rico Baca and Wade Terwilliger make bringing celebrated 20th-century art and design to auction for their international clientele a virtual art form.

 It’s a rainy November morning and Palm Beach Modern Auctions’ Rico Baca is in no mood for setbacks.
 The prized Arman Choreographer bronze violin sculpture that shipped yesterday from Singapore is stuck in customs due to a paperwork snafu, and his 10 a.m. with the Provenance Director at Sothebys just rescheduled to next week—an appointment that took months to arrange and was the reason for his eighth trip to Manhattan this year.
 With several clients in the Hamptons the trip isn’t a total waste, he tells his driver who is thrilled to have the morning off.

 “Fuck it,” he tells business partner Wade Terwilliger who is in their Palm Beach auction house finalizing more than 500 items for next month’s sale.
 It’s the first of the 2020 season, which will set pace and pocketbook for the year.
 A big push now with their most important pieces means everything.

 “If it doesn’t clear by noon we may have to go with the Lynn Chadwick.
 Didn’t it sell last year for $80,000?
 So how’s the weather?”
 Baca diverts, lightening cracking as he peeks through half opened curtains in his suite at the Peninsula.